Short Sale Real Estate Agents Rio Rancho

-You may be asking yourself, what is a Rio Rancho short sale?
-You found the right website if you are considering a Rio Rancho short sale.
-A Rio Rancho short sale is a process where the lender agrees to accept less than the amount owed on the mortgage whe the property is sold.
-In other words, your home is worth less than you owe on the home.
-Rio Rancho short sales are a complex transaction that take months.
-Most lenders must also consult with insurers and investors before approving a short sale.
+Most lenders must consult with insurers and investors before approving a short sale.
 Rio Rancho short sales must also be approved by any junior lien holders as well, such as a second mortgage, liens by the water department, HOA, or others.
-An experienced Rio Rancho short sale Realtor is needed to negotiate the sale with the bank.
-Consult with your attorney and accountant if you are considering this option.
+An experienced short sale Realtor is needed to negotiate the sale with the bank.
+Consult with your attorney, accountant and short sale real agents if you are considering this option.
 Short sales are a complex transaction and can take months.

-Finding a Rio Rancho Short Sale Realtor Real Estate Agents
+Finding a Short Sale Realtor Rio Rancho NM

 The Short Sale Process

-In some cases the lender may provide a price they are will to accept prior to obtaining an offer.
-However, in many cases, your short sale Realtor must decide a fair value of the home.
-They will then list the home and submit the offer to your lender.
+In some cases, the lender may provide a price upfront.
+However, in many cases, your short sale Realtor will need to determine a fair value for the home.
+They will then list your home and submit the offer to your lender.
 Your lender is not required to accept the offer and may prepare a counter offer.
 Regardless of the outcome, it’s important to have a clear understanding of the process so you can make the best decision for your situation.

 What is a Pre-Foreclosure?

-Pre-foreclosure refers to the beginning phase of a legal proceeding that ultimately involves repossessing property from a defaulted borrower.
-A notice of default informs the borrowing owner that the lender is pursuing legal actions toward foreclosure.
-Utlimatley, these homes will turn into a foreclosure, deed in lieu of foreclosure, or a short sale.
+Pre-foreclosure refers to the beginning phase of a legal proceeding that may ultimately involves repossessing property from a defaulted borrower.
+A notice of default informs the borrower that the lender is pursuing legal actions toward foreclosure.

 Short Sale Tax Liability to the Borrower